 To Sell or To Rent?
 That is the Question

 So you’re looking to move out of your home, onto (hopefully) bigger and better things.
-You’re probably struggling to figure out what to do with your house: do you sell it and let go, or turn it into a rental property?
+You’re probably struggling to figure out what to do with your house: do you sell your real estate and let go, or turn it into a rental property?
 Well, the short answer is, it depends.
 You have to consider your financial ability, lifestyle, and the opportunities your property has to offer.
 There are advantages and disadvantages to each option, it all just depends on your situation.
 Here are the most important things to consider:

 - What will be profitable?